sfchick23/Data-Sphrere/README.md

 this is final version data-sphrere
 -
-this stack of technologies is used: Spring Framework
+this stack of technologies is used:

+                                    Spring Framework
+                                    Spring boot 3
                                     Hibernate
                                     Postgresql
                                     Spring mail-sender
-                                    Spring security
+                                    Spring security 6